Map Google Drive as a Drive Letter in Windows or macOS

-Google Drive is the file storage area for GSuite that comes with 15GB of free online storage.
-The extended storage plans have huge amounts of capacity.
-ExpanDrive is a special type of Google Drive client that lets you map Google Drive or Team Drive as a network drive on Windows or macOS or Windows.
+Google Drive is the file storage area for GSuite.
+It comes with 15GB of free online storage and the extended storage plans have huge amounts of capacity.
+ExpanDrive is a special type of Google Drive client that lets you map Google Drive or a specific Team Drive as a fast network drive on Windows or macOS or Windows.

 ExpanDrive lets you actually mount your Google Drive account as a virtual drive, just like a USB Drive, on Mac or Windows.
 You can browse and access your Drive account without needing to first sync your files, which takes up time and space on your laptop.
 Just access what you need, when you need it, from within any app like Finder, Windows Explorer, Microsoft Word, Photoshop, or whatever you use.
 Everything is safely in the cloud but not taking up space on your computer.
 Isn’t that the point of cloud storage anyways?